amd/aocl-data-analytics/doc/python_intro.rst

 AOCL-DA Python interfaces typically expect data to be supplied as NumPy arrays.
 These can be supplied either with ``order='C'`` or ``order='F'`` for row- or column-major ordering respectively.
 For best performance, it is generally recommended to use ``order='F'`` when supplying NumPy arrays to AOCL-DA functions since row-major arrays may be copied and transposed internally.

+In order to provide the best possible performance, the algorithmic functions will not automatically check for ``NaN`` data.
+If a ``NaN`` is passed into an algorithmic function, its behaviour is undefined.
+It is therefore the user's responsibility to ensure data is sanitized (this can be done in Python, or by setting the ``check_data`` optional argument in the appropriate algorithmic APIs).

 .. _python_examples: